AuslanderLab/melPDomiX/pathway_analysis/README.md

 ## Overview
-This README describes the code used in Figure 3d-f and supplementary odds ratio plots.
+This README describes the code used in Figure 3d-f and supplementary odds ratio heatmap plots.

 ## Calculation of Pathway Scores
 **01_score_pathways.py**